-Thanks to the increasing popularity of mixed martial arts, more and more people are starting to appreciate the intricacies of grappling and the ground game.
+Thanks to the increasing popularity of ONE Championship and martial arts, more and more people are starting to appreciate the intricacies of grappling and the ground game.

-1. It’s (Obviously) Great For Fitness
+#1 It’s Great For Fitness

 Of course, any activity that gets your heart rate up and those sweat glands working hard is good for you.
 But Brazilian jiu-jitsu as a sport is immensely well-rounded – not only does it give you a full-body workout, its many varied drills also help develop coordination, balance, and agility — motor skills that would be beneficial to your everyday life.

-2. It Teaches You Valuable Self-Defence Skills
+#2 It Teaches You Valuable Self-Defence Skills

 You may learn, for instance, how to escape when someone has you in a bear hug or a chokehold, or how to launch an attack when you’re lying on your back.
 Hopefully, you won’t ever have to use these in real life, but they’re always good to know, and for good reason.

 As a smaller person, you might find yourself initially squashed under someone much bigger and heavier than you are.
 But as you pick up more skills and technical knowledge, you’ll soon find yourself less afraid of sparring with larger training partners.
 Smaller people may also have an advantage in some ways – the smaller the hands, the easier it is to slip them under someone’s neck for a choke!

-4. It Builds Discipline And Confidence
+#4 It Builds Discipline And Confidence

 While scary and disheartening in the beginning – because you’ll be tapping more times than you can keep track – rolling is the only way to put the skills you’ve picked up to the test.
 And when you finally pull off that move or submission you’ve been drilling, you will experience an unparalleled sense of achievement.

-5. It Gives You A Mental Workout Too
+#5 It Gives You A Mental Workout Too

 There is a good reason why BJJ is always referred to as “human chess”.
 For each move you attempt to execute, there are many more to counter it.
 As you progress, you’ll learn to think a few moves ahead, rather than just focusing on your next one.

-6. It’s A Great Way To Make New Friends
+#6 It’s A Great Way To Make New Friends

 The BJJ community is, by and large, a friendly and welcoming one.
 Students with higher-level belts are usually happy to share their knowledge with beginners and give them feedback after a roll.
 Within the community, there’s a common saying that goes (and we paraphrase), “as long as you have a gi, you’ll be welcomed at any jiu-jitsu gym, anywhere in the world”.